zanerock/cloudsite/site/docs/getting-started/authentication.md

 ## Sign up for an AWS root account

-Amazon Web Services (AWS) is a multi-user environment, so when you sign up you're not just signing up for yourself, but your creating the "root" account.
-From this root account you could add multiple users, each with different permissions and roles within your organization.
+Amazon Web Services (AWS) is a multi-user environment, so when you sign up you're creating the "root" account.
+If you ever need to, you could add additional users, each with different permissions and roles.

 ### Create a dedicated email address (optional)